Artificial Intelligence for Software Architecture: Literature Review and the Road Ahead: Research Process

-\begin{itemize} \item Inclusion criteria \begin{enumerate} \item Studies describing interplay between AI and SA. \end{enumerate} \item Exclusion criteria \begin{enumerate} \item Studies published as tutorial papers, short papers (less than 4 pages), poster papers, editorials and manuals. \item Studies not available as full-text. \item Secondary or tertiary studies. \end{enumerate} \end{itemize} To proceed to the next stage, each study had to satisfy at least one inclusion criterion (IC) and none of the exclusion criteria (EC).
-This selection phase involved all authors in key decisions, yielding a set of 46 peer-reviewed studies.
-To mitigate potential construct validity biases~\cite{Greenhalgh:2005} and ensure the inclusion of relevant studies from the SA community, we manually screened the proceedings (including companion proceedings) of the International Conference on Software Architecture (ICSA) and the European Conference on Software Architecture (ECSA) from 2019 to 2024, using the same selection criteria.
-This step added 9 more studies.
-Subsequently, we conducted closed recursive backward and forward snowballing~\cite{snowball}, but identified no additional sources resulting in a total of 55 studies from the automatic search and selection process.
+The automatic search for peer-reviewed literature yielded 874 candidate studies.
+We applied a publication year filter, retaining only studies published between January 2019 and August 2025, corresponding to the period during which this review was conducted.
+From this initial set, we removed non-research results (e.g., editorials, prefaces) and merged duplicates, resulting in 597 potential primary studies.
+Following the selection process proposed by Ali and Petersen~\cite{ali2014evaluating}, we applied inclusion (IC) and exclusion criteria (EC) to titles, abstracts, and keywords.
+The selection criteria used to filter the search results are as follows: \begin{itemize} \item Inclusion criteria \begin{enumerate} \item Studies describing interplay between AI and SA. \item Studies describing application of SA techniques to AI. \end{enumerate} \item Exclusion criteria \begin{enumerate} \item Studies published as tutorial papers, short papers (less than 4 pages), poster papers, editorials and manuals. \item Studies not available as full-text. \item Secondary or tertiary studies. \end{enumerate} \end{itemize} To proceed to the next stage, each study had to satisfy at least one IC and EC.
+This selection phase involved all authors in key decisions, yielding a set of 62 peer-reviewed studies.
+To mitigate potential construct validity biases~\cite{Greenhalgh:2005} and ensure the inclusion of relevant studies from the SA community, we manually screened the proceedings (including companion proceedings) of the International Conference on Software Architecture (ICSA) and the European Conference on Software Architecture (ECSA) from 2019 to 2025, using the same selection criteria.
+This step added 14 more studies.
+Subsequently, we conducted closed recursive backward and forward snowballing~\cite{snowball}, but identified no additional sources resulting in a total of 76 studies from the automatic search and selection process.